Annishkarthik/Module-2/Built-in Functions-Binary Conversion.md

 ## Result
-hence, the program is written an executed
+hence, the program is written and executed